Noodles & Company (NASDAQ:NDLS) PT Raised to $8.00

-Several large investors have recently modified their holdings of NDLS.
-JPMorgan Chase & Co. increased its position in shares of Noodles & Company by 183.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 36,269 shares of the restaurant operator’s stock valued at $171,000 after purchasing an additional 23,482 shares during the last quarter.
-BNP Paribas Arbitrage SA lifted its holdings in Noodles & Company by 120.1% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 8,863 shares of the restaurant operator’s stock worth $42,000 after buying an additional 4,837 shares during the last quarter.
-Nuveen Asset Management LLC lifted its holdings in Noodles & Company by 321.4% during the 1st quarter.
-Nuveen Asset Management LLC now owns 380,204 shares of the restaurant operator’s stock worth $1,791,000 after buying an additional 289,975 shares during the last quarter.
-Alliancebernstein L.P. lifted its holdings in Noodles & Company by 17.6% during the 1st quarter.
-Alliancebernstein L.P. now owns 38,800 shares of the restaurant operator’s stock worth $183,000 after buying an additional 5,800 shares during the last quarter.
-Finally, Invesco Ltd. purchased a new stake in Noodles & Company during the 1st quarter worth about $160,000.
-69.87% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+BNP Paribas Arbitrage SA raised its holdings in Noodles & Company by 411.1% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 7,758 shares of the restaurant operator’s stock valued at $53,000 after acquiring an additional 6,240 shares during the period.
+Prudential PLC bought a new position in Noodles & Company during the third quarter worth $5,294,000.
+Nuveen Asset Management LLC increased its stake in Noodles & Company by 34.0% in the second quarter.
+Nuveen Asset Management LLC now owns 509,301 shares of the restaurant operator’s stock valued at $3,081,000 after purchasing an additional 129,097 shares in the last quarter.
+Charles Schwab Investment Management Inc. increased its stake in Noodles & Company by 10.2% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 206,805 shares of the restaurant operator’s stock valued at $1,252,000 after purchasing an additional 19,125 shares in the last quarter.
+Finally, AQR Capital Management LLC bought a new stake in Noodles & Company in the second quarter valued at $174,000.
+69.87% of the stock is currently owned by hedge funds and other institutional investors.

 Noodles & Company develops and operates fast-casual restaurants in the United States.
 It offers cooked-to-order dishes, including noodles and pasta, soups, salads, and appetizers.
 As of December 31, 2019, the company operated 389 company-owned and 68 franchised restaurants in 29 states, and the District of Columbia.